 Cold hardy greens-arugula, kale, spinach, lettuce, sorrel, spinach

 Broccoli, cauliflower, cabbage

-For each season, you will plant a month or two early if growing from seed.
+For each season, you will plant a month or two earlier than the season you want to harvest if growing from seed.
 Check seed packets to see how many days from planting to harvesting.
 Back up the date to plant so it is ready to begin harvesting at the right time.